keredson/recipes/Spicy Tomato Soup.md

 The fermented is probably optional.
 It's just what I had laying around.

 Is removing the bay leaf necessary?
 It seemed still full of flavor.

+The bird's eye was pretty spicy if eating by itself, but mild if eating with grilled cheese.
+I might go half if all I want is the soup, double if mostly dipping.

 This was *really* good despite the notes.
 Maybe pair with some country bread.